 Just think, if humans weren’t in the business of unlearning, relearning, and continuously updating knowledge, we’d still believe the earth is flat, leeches are a medicinal miracle, and tomatoes are evil and poisonous.

 As mentioned, the process of unlearning and relearning has been around as long as humans have been learning.
 They go hand in hand.
-However, the formal idea of a cycle of learning, unlearning, and relearning was popularised by American writer and futurist Alvin Toffler, who posited that “by instructing students how to learn, unlearn and relearn, a powerful new dimension can be added to education…Tomorrow's illiterate will not be the man who can't read; he will be the man who has not learned how to learn.”
+However, the formal idea of a learning cycle involving learning, unlearning, and relearning was popularised by American writer and futurist Alvin Toffler, who posited that “by instructing students how to learn, unlearn and relearn, a powerful new dimension can be added to education…Tomorrow's illiterate will not be the man who can't read; he will be the man who has not learned how to learn.”

 At its core, the learn, unlearn, relearn cycle is self-explanatory.
 The name isn’t a trick, it’s exactly what it sounds like.
 For example, you may learn how to use an everyday communication tool like Gmail.
 Over time, you get used to the layout and interface.
 This is a skill you have learned.
 You might even consider yourself an expert.
-Then, one day, Gmail updates their interface.
-As a result, you will have to unlearn the old layout and relearn the new one, to ensure your skills remain current and relevant in a changing world.
+Then, one day, Gmail updates its interface.
+As a result, you have to unlearn the old layout and relearn the new one, to ensure your skills remain current and relevant in a changing world.

-Many of us are probably facing this challenge on a smaller scale right now — unlearning writing 2020 and getting used to writing 2021 instead.
 It might help to take a second to reflect on everything you had to unlearn in 2020, to show just how common this phenomenon is.
 In a year of unprecedented change and copious ‘new normals’, you probably had to unlearn a lot.

 In simple terms, our ability to unlearn and relearn comes down to neuroplasticity — the foundation of a growth mindset.
 According to Very Well Mind, “today, it's understood that the brain possesses the remarkable capacity to reorganise pathways, create new connections, and, in some cases, even create new neurons—a concept called neuroplasticity, or brain plasticity.”